Paris Travel Tips for Your First Time in Paris

 On long-distance trains, keep your bag always on the racks above your seat.
 Don’t trust the racks between the seats and the train doors (lessons learned here).

 Don’t leave your belongings unattended in public spaces, and better keep your bag on your lap or between your feet.
-We recommend using an anti-theft travel bag or an anti-theft backpack for safe travel.
+We recommend using an anti-theft travel bag or a theft-proof backpack for safe travel.

 It is no secret that the most visited places are also potential tourist traps, and Paris makes no exception.
 Avoiding the tourist traps in Paris is often a matter of common sense.
 However, there are a few rules that are likely to keep you off the tourist traps.